BOARD OF DIRECTORS

 Director at Large

-The director at large, Vacant, simply means a director is a board member, but not an officer (e.g, president, treasurer, secretary).
+The director at large, Jackie Bryant, simply means a director is a board member, but not an officer (e.g, president, treasurer, secretary).
 Directors at large attend and participate in board meetings and vote on all the issues decided by the board.